 What do you think about this new vehicle safety campaign?
 Tell us your opinions on Facebook & Google+.

 Contact a Columbia SC Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law

 If you have been injured in a car crash or any type of traffic collision, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your rights and recovery options.
 For well over two decades, our lawyers have been committed to protecting the rights of injured people and helping them succeed in their financial recovery.

-Call us at (800) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call us at (800) 531-9780 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, your potential case, and how we can help you.